Review of Neutral Naturalness: Acknowledgments

-The work of B.B. and M.L. is supported by the U.S. Department of Energy under grant No. DE–SC0007914.
-E.N. is supported by the U.S. Department of Energy under grant No. DE-SC0010005.
+We are thankful to the Snowmass theory frontier beyond-the-standard-model model building topical group organizers Patrick Fox, Graham Kribs, and Hitoshi Murayama for the invitation to write this review and to Jonathan Feng for the encouragement to further develop and expand it.
+The work of B.B. is supported by the U.S. Department of Energy under grant No. DE–SC0007914.
+The work of M.L. is supported by the US Department of Energy under grant No. DE-SC0007914, by the National Science Foundation under grant No. PHY-2412696, and by Pitt PACC.
+The work of E.T.N. is supported by the U.S.~Department of Energy under grant number DE-SC0010005.
+The work of C.B.V is supported in part by National Science Foundation Grant No. PHY-2210067.